spiral/docs/http/request.md

 }
 ```

-You can perform any request by `HttpDispatcher` it only has to implement PSR-7 `ServerRequestInterface`.
-All request injections will be resolved with new provided instance inside `perform` method scope and original request will stay untouched.
+You can perform any request by `HttpDispatcher` by implementing PSR-7 `ServerRequestInterface`.
+All request injections will be resolved with the newly provided instance inside the `perform` method scope and original request will stay unchanged.

 > Consider using `Core` functionality `callAction` for HMVC, calling external controllers using HttpDispatcher are pretty expensive.